Dwight Hauser

-Dwight Arthur Hauser (July 4, 1911 – January 18, 1969) was an American film screenwriter, actor and film producer, also the father of actor Wings Hauser and grandfather of actors Cole Hauser and Erich Hauser.
+Dwight Arthur Hauser (July 4, 1911 – January 18, 1969) was an American film screenwriter, actor and film producer, also the father of actors Wings Hauser and Erich Hauser and grandfather of actor Cole Hauser.

+He was blacklisted as a Communist in the McCarthy Era.

 Death

-Hauser died on January 18, 1969, in Lake Sherwood, California at the age of 57.
+Hauser died on January 18, 1969, in Lake Sherwood, California, at the age of 57.